jgonera/openopj/docs/opj_format.markdown

 File structure
 --------------

-OPJ files are divided in the following sections:
+Accoring to [importOPJ][] OPJ files are divided into the following sections:

     Signature string
     Header